Collider phenomenology of a unified leptoquark model: Collider phenomenology

 \subsection{Scalar gluons at colliders without flavour anomalies}

-Since the measurements of the B anomalies still admit the case of being pure statistical fluctuations, in the following we focus on the situation when both leptoquarks are too heavy to contribute significantly to the low energy observables and when the lightest BSM fields are the scalar gluons.
+Since the measurements of the $B$-anomalies still admit the case of being pure statistical fluctuations, in what follows we focus for completeness on the situation when both leptoquarks are too heavy to contribute significantly to the low energy observables and when the lightest BSM fields are the scalar gluons.

-These particles are interesting by their own, and, thus we study here the limiting case, where all flavour violating couplings of the neutral scalar gluons are absent and, thus they can have masses in range of the LHC.
-We still assume here that the elements of $Y_2$ are smaller at least by an order of magnitude compared to those in $Y_4$.
-Consequently, \cref{YddSU4} simplifies to
+These particles are interesting on their own, and, thus we study here the limit case where all flavour violating couplings of the neutral scalar gluons are absent.
+This can be achieved, e.g., by setting $V_d$ and $U_d$ to the unit matrix which leads to

-implying that BR$(G^+\to t \bar{b})$ is close to one and that the neutral states decay dominantly into $b\bar{b}$.
+Assuming that the elements of $Y_2$ are smaller at least by an order of magnitude compared to those in $Y_4$, the scalar gluons can have masses within the reach of the LHC.
+Consequently, \cref{eq:Y4simplified} together with \cref{eq:Glagrangian} imply that BR$(G^+\to t \bar{b})$ is close to one and that the neutral states decay dominantly into $b\bar{b}$.

 The latter can also decay into two gluons.

-In this model the neutral scalar gluons have suppressed couplings to the top-quark compared to the models discussed for example in refs.~\cite{Smirnov:1995jq,Gresham:2007ri,Hayreter:2018ybt} and, thus also the loop induced $G^0 g g$ coupling is significantly smaller.
-Firstly this implies, that the decays into two gluons have at most a branching ratio of 5 per-cent.
+However, in this setting the neutral scalar gluons have suppressed couplings to the top-quark compared to the situations discussed for example in refs.~\cite{Smirnov:1995jq,Gresham:2007ri,Hayreter:2018ybt}, which is due to the smallness of the $Y_2$ entries in the current scenario.
+Consequently, also the loop-induced $G^0 g g$ coupling is significantly smaller compared to models where $Y_2$ induces large couplings to the $t$-quark.
+Firstly, this implies that the decays into two gluons have a branching ratio of at most 5 per-cent.
 Secondly, this also implies that the bounds from processes like